-- The Department of Health and Human Services (HHS) has a COVID-19 Resources page. - Pursuant to the President's Executive Order (3/25/20), HHS announced its initial list of health and medical resources that are subject to hoarding prevention measures.
-The list is subject to review and potential additions later.
-It includes several varieties of facial masks and other protective equipment, respirators, ventilators, drugs, and disinfectants. - HHS announced five new contracts under ventilator production under the Defense Production Act, to General Electric, Hill-Rom, Medtronic, ResMed, and Vyaire, as well as two other contracts for ventilator production, to Hamilton and Zoll.
+- The Department of Health and Human Services (HHS) has a COVID-19 Resources page. - HHS announced five new contracts under ventilator production under the Defense Production Act, to General Electric, Hill-Rom, Medtronic, ResMed, and Vyaire, as well as two other contracts for ventilator production, to Hamilton and Zoll.
 HHS has finalized contracts to supply 6,190 ventilators for the Strategic National Stockpile by May 8 and 29,510 by June 1.
-(4/13/20) (New) - HHS Administration for Children and Families (ACF) announced \$6.3 billion in additional funding, \$3.5 billion of which is for the Child Care and Development Block Grant.
+(4/13/20) - An agreement was reached by HHS with General Electric, under the Defense Production Act, to produce 50,000 ventilators by July 13.
+(4/16/20) (New) - Agency for Community Living released an FAQ on their Emergency Funding Operations that includes information about aging and disability funding and the funding allocation by state for the funds.
+(4/16/20) (New) - HHS Administration for Children and Families (ACF) announced \$6.3 billion in additional funding, \$3.5 billion of which is for the Child Care and Development Block Grant.
 This funding will go to state, territory, and tribal Child Care and Development Fund (CCDF) programs and is intended to provide assistance to child care providers.
-HHS notes that this additional funding can also help support health care workers, first responders, and other essential workers.
 Additional resources are also available.
-To see the ACF summary of the relevant CARES Act section, here.
-(4/14/20) (New)
+See the ACF summary of the relevant CARES Act section here.
+Of note, ACF provides information